auth0/docs/articles/cross-origin-authentication/index.md

 ---
 # Cross-Origin Authentication

 For most situations, Auth0 recommends that authentication transactions be handled at the [Hosted Login Page](/hosted-pages/login).
 Doing so offers the easiest and most secure way to authenticate users.
 It is, however, understood that some scenarios necessitate that the Lock widget or a custom login form be directly embedded in an application.
-In these cases, cross-origin authentication can be used.
+Cross-origin authentication provides a way to do this securely.

+## What is Cross-Origin Authentication?

+When authentication requests are made from the Lock widget or a custom login form in your application to Auth0, the user's credentials are sent to a domain which differs from the one that serves your application.
+Collecting user credentials in an application served from one origin and then sending them to another origin can present certain security vulnerabilities, including the possibility of a phishing attack.

-Cross-origin authentication is done by creating security checks using [third-party cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#Third-party_cookies).
-This helps to prevent phishing when creating an SSO experience using embedded login forms on multiple domains and also helps to create a secure login experience and a way to acquire tokens on those embedded login forms, even if SSO is not the goal.
+Auth0 provides a cross-origin authentication flow which makes use of [third-party cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#Third-party_cookies).
+The use of third-party cookies allows Lock and Auth0's backend to perform the necessary checks to allow for secure authentication transactions across different origins.
+This helps to prevent phishing when creating a single sign-on experience with the Lock widget or a custom login form in your application and it also helps to create a secure login experience even if single sign-on is not the goal.

 ## Configure Your Client for Cross-Origin Authentication